 The Somali Health Board and Othello Station Pharmacy went on to partner with City of Seattle, hosting pop-up vaccines clinics in 33 public elementary and middle schools.
 They also hosted four events in partnership with the Drivers Union.
 In one, more than 500 rideshare drivers were vaccinated.
 The Somali Health Board and pharmacy have also taken their successful pop-up clinics to community-based organizations, mosques, and churches.

-Dr. Ahmed Ali, Executive Director of the Somali Health Board, says: “We really needed to change the mindset that health-related solutions are top-down, where health clinics and hospitals and government systems come to the immigrant and refugee communities and say, ‘this is how you solve these problems and this is what we’re going to do.’
+Dr. Ahmed Ali, Executive Director of the Somali Health Board, said: “We really needed to change the mindset that health-related solutions are top-down, where health clinics and hospitals and government systems come to the immigrant and refugee communities and say, ‘this is how you solve these problems and this is what we’re going to do.’
 Somali Health Board’s mission has always been that immigrants, refugees and black and brown folks have healthcare professionals within the communities and they understand the issues impacting them.
 We have solutions based on lived experiences.”

 Work Site Pop-Up Vaccination Clinics in Illinois